geoffroypeeters/ismir2018/pages/eventsKeynote.md

 order: 1
 parent: events

+**◼ When:** Monday 2018-09-24 and Wednesday 2018-09-26 from 13:30 to 14:30

+**◼ What:** Keynotes

+**◼ Where:** Cité International Universitaire de Paris [How to get there ?]({filename}/pages/venue_ciup.md)

 ## "Drawing sounds: Fourier, Kœnig, and Scott"
 ### Patrick Flandrin

 In his seminal work, first published in 1811, Joseph Fourier was primarily concerned with the building of an analytic theory of heat, but it was realized soon after that the expansion methods he developed for this purpose had potential applications far beyond, in physics as well as in mathematics.
 This was in particular the case for sounds with, in the middle of the XIXth century, a quest for graphical representations in time and/or in frequency, thanks to dedicated devices.
 One apparatus designer, Rudolph Kœnig, was particularly instrumental in such studies, in the two domains.
 On the one hand, he built an actual Fourier analyzer based on resonators, manometric flames and mirrors.
 On the other hand, he collaborated with Édouard-Léon Scott de Martinville on his project of a « phonautograph » that, in 1857, permitted the first ever recording of a human voice in the form of a graph on a paper sheet.
 Whereas Scott’s objective was transcription and not restitution, some of his sound graphs have been recently scanned and digitized, allowing us to actually hear him singing.

 Beyond celebrating this year the 250th birthday of Fourier and reviving the forgotten memory of Scott, intertwining those complementary approaches via Kœnig is believed to offer a way of revisiting issues such as the physical significance of Fourier modes, or the questionable necessity of their use as features in modern recognition systems.